What Knowledge Gets Distilled in Knowledge Distillation?: Experiments

 We start by studying whether the localization properties of a teacher transfers to a student through knowledge distillation.
 For example, suppose that the teacher classifies an image as a cat by focusing on its face, and an independent student classifies it as a cat by focusing on its fur.
 After knowledge distillation, will the student focus \emph{more} on the face when classifying the image as a cat?

-\textbf{Experimental setup:} We train three models for ImageNet classification: a teacher, a distilled student, and an independent student (without distillation).
-For each network, we obtain the class activation map (CAM) of the ground-truth class for each of (randomly sampled) 5000 test images, using Grad-CAM \citep{grad-cam}, which visualizes the pixels that a classifier focuses on for a given class.
-We then compute how often (in terms of \% of test images) the teacher's CAM is more similar (using cosine similarity) to the distilled student's CAM than to the independent student's CAM.
-A method that leads to $>$50\% means that, on average, the distilled student's CAMs become more similar to those of the teacher than without distillation.
-As a sanity check, we also compute the same metric between the teacher's CAM and the CAMs of two independent students (without distillation) trained with two random seeds (\emph{Ind}).
-These two models should be equally distant from the teacher, hence achieving a score of $\sim$50\%.
+\textbf{Experimental setup:} We train three models for ImageNet classification: a teacher, a distilled and an independent student.
+For each network, we obtain the class activation map (CAM) of the ground-truth class for each of random 5000 test images, using Grad-CAM \cite{grad-cam}, which visualizes the pixels that a classifier focuses on for a given class.
+We then compute how often (in terms of \% of images) the teacher's CAM is more similar (using cosine similarity) to the distilled student's CAM than to the independent student's CAM.
+A score of $>$50\% means that, on average, the distilled student's CAMs become more similar to those of the teacher than without distillation.
+As a sanity check, we also compute the same metric between the teacher's CAM and the CAMs of two independent students trained with different seeds (\emph{Ind}), which should be equally distant from the teacher (score of $\sim$50\%).

 \textbf{Results:} Fig.~\ref{fig:cam} (right) shows the results for two configurations of teacher-student architectures: (i) ResNet50 $\rightarrow$ ResNet18 and (ii) VGG19 $\rightarrow$ VGG11.
 For \emph{KL} and \emph{CRD}, we observe a significant increase in similarity compared to random chance (as achieved by the \emph{Ind} baseline). \emph{Hint} also shows a consistent increase, although the magnitude is not as large.